JoseRoca/WinFBX/docs/Numeric datatypes/CInt96 Class.md

 #### Remarks

-As the bigger numeric variable supported by FreeBasic is a long integer, if we want to set bigger values we need to use strings, e.g.
+Because the bigger numeric variable supported by FreeBasic is a long integer, if we want to set bigger values we need to use strings, e.g.

 ```
 DIM int96 AS CInt96 = "79228162514264337593543950335"